vaclavstibor/NSZZ031/README.md

     - Nemezený počet dotazů
     - `news()`
     - Proč nepoužívat yfinance pro analýzu sentimentu [https://analyzingalpha.com/yfinance-python]
+    - Is there an alternative to Yahoo Finance?
+Being an unofficial library, it is not uncommon for yfinance to suddenly stop working.
+Thus, having another free alternative is essential.

+    - Although less popular, YahooQuery is another open-source Python library that fetches data from Yahoo Finance.
+You can install it simply by typing “pip install yahooquery” on your terminal.
+The library is also actively maintained and decently documented (Github / Documentation).
     - ```
         {'uuid': '50b7811e-82a0-31ff-8916-781fa5678d5a',
          'title': 'Earnings, Fed Decision, Jobs Data Are Key This Week.
 One Thing’s More Important.',